 When it comes to clothing, shoes and accessories, I usually reach out to friends first.
 Megan has taken many things off my hands and I recently shipped a huge box of my daughter’s outgrown stuff to a girlfriend (note: shipping costs can be outrageous, so keep this in mind.
 I ended up spending $60 to give something away).

-So what are you looking to get rid of this spring?
+So what are you looking to get rid?
 Need some ideas?
-Read this article on the seven things to spring clean this season.
+Read this article on the seven things to clean out this year.
 So many great ideas to get the ball rolling to clutter-free, calmer living.